am0d/bit/Readme.md

 ========

 buildit is an easy to use, easy to modify, and easy to understand build system.
-It supports dependency tracking, multiple projects, and an easy to use API.
+It has an easy to use API, and is great for those small projects.
+Don't worry about configuring your makefile, or writing a build script.
+Just buildit.

 Information
 -----------